-\begin{rem} The assumption that $\fund$ is connected can be replaced with the assumption that $Y$ is locally connected.
+\begin{rem} The assumption that $\fund$ is connected can be replaced with the assumption that $Y$ is \term[connected!locally]{locally connected}.
 However, the proof is somewhat more complicated in this setting. \end{rem}

-\begin{cor} If $\Gamma \backslash G$ is compact, then $\Gamma$ is finitely presented. \end{cor}
+\begin{cor} If\/ $\Gamma \backslash G$ is compact, then\/ $\Gamma$ is finitely presented. \end{cor}

-\begin{proof} Let $K$ be a maximal compact subgroup of~$G$, so $G/K$ is a 1-connected symmetric space, on which $\Gamma$ acts properly discontinuously.
-Arguing as in the proof of \cref{cocpct->fg}, we see that $\Gamma$ has a fundamental domain~$\fund$ that is an open subset of~$G/K$, so \cref{FundDom->FinPres} implies that $\Gamma$ is finitely presented. \end{proof}
+\begin{proof} Let $K$ be a maximal compact subgroup of~$G$, so $\Gamma$ acts properly discontinuously on $G/K$.
+Arguing as in the proof of \cref{cocpct->fg}, we see that $\Gamma$ has a coarse fundamental domain~$\fund$ that is an open subset of~$G/K$.
+From the ``Iwasawa decomposition'' $G = KAN$ \csee{IwasawaDecomp}, we see that $G/K$ is connected and simply connected \fullcsee{G=KxRn}{G/K}.
+So \cref{FundDom->FinPres} implies that $\Gamma$ is finitely presented. \end{proof}

 If $\Gamma \backslash G$ is not compact, then it is more difficult to prove that $\Gamma$ is finitely presented (or even finitely generated).

 \begin{thm} $\Gamma$ is finitely presented. \end{thm}